lucianosabbatini/Mid-Bootcamp-Project/README.md

 ### Data Wrangling and Cleaning

-- Overall Data description
+- Dropping rows of nulls, filling nulls
-- Deleting  columns with hight unique values: User,Merchant Name,Zip
+- Deleting  columns with identifier id on it
+- Conerting UNIX time into datetime.
+- Analysing unique features of the dataset
+- Analysing the relatins between the sensorial factors and oberall ratings ratings.
-- Looking for outliers column by column
+- Creating plots for better visualization
-- Dealing with Nan Values for each column
-- Creating plots for each column to check where most fraudulent transactions occured
+- Creating Step conclusions for each part of the analysis.
-- Checking for correlation with target feature
+- Building a recommendation system
+- Testing the model

 ## Data Analysis
 * Use [tableau][(https://public.tableau.com/app/profile/omezzine.meysour/viz/Creditcardfraudanalysis_16794785656020/Fraudsbyamount?publish=yes)]